minio/docs/source/reference/minio-mc-admin/mc-admin-accesskey-create.rst

 Create access key / secret key pair for the authenticated user
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following command generates a new and random access key and random secret key pair for the user currently logged in to MinIO deployment at the alias ``myminio``.
+The following command generates a new, random access key and secret key pair for the user currently logged in to MinIO deployment at the alias ``myminio``.
 The access key and secret key have the same access policies as the authenticated user.

 .. code-block:: shell